Courage to Be Me

 - Develop resilience and enable students to improve their emotional and mental wellbeing.

-- Results are achieved by raising student’s self-esteem, confidence and by providing tools for students to cope with daily pressures of school and home life.
+- Support students manage exam stress and provide tools for students to cope with daily pressures of school and home life.

 Benefits to your students

 Courage to Be Me focuses on reading and writing poetry in an open, non-judgemental way.
 The programme provides students with opportunities to discuss sensitive and relevant issues indirectly through poetry.
 This stimulates debate and can help students develop empathy and resilience, as well as break down the barriers which exist when talking about emotional health.

 The Courage to Be Me programme is offered as a series of time-limited, weekly groups.
 Creative and self-reflective writing is a key part of the programme.
 The focus is on personal development, not on writing techniques, but the sessions may indirectly improve literacy skills.